Kenyon cell

 Kenyon cells are the intrinsic neurons of the mushroom body, a neuropil found in the brains of most arthropods and some annelids.
-They were first described by F. C. Kenyon in 1896.
+They were first described by Frederick C. Kenyon in 1896.
 The number of Kenyon cells in an organism varies greatly between species.
 For example, in the fruit fly, Drosophila melanogaster, there are about 2,500 Kenyon cells per mushroom body, while in cockroaches there are about 230,000.

 Structure

 While the exact features of Kenyon cells can vary between species, there are enough similarities to define their general structure.
 Kenyon cells have dendritic branches that arborize in the calyx or calyces, cup-shaped regions of the mushroom body.
 At the base of the calyces, Kenyon cell axons come together and form a bundle known as the pedunculus.
 At the end of the pedunculus, Kenyon cell axons bifurcate and extend branches into the vertical and medial lobes.

 Kenyon cells are mainly postsynaptic in the calyces, where their synapses form microglomeruli.
 These microglomeruli are made up of Kenyon cell dendrites, cholinergic boutons, and GABAergic terminals.
 Antennal lobe projection neurons are the source of the cholinergic input, and the GABAergic input is from protocerebral neurons.

 Kenyon cells are presynaptic to mushroom body output neurons in the lobes.
 However, the lobes are not only output regions; Kenyon cells are both pre and postsynaptic in these regions.

 The cells are subdivided into subtypes; for example, those that have their cell bodies outside of the calyx cup are called clawed Kenyon cells.